Introduction

 Our Tools

-Using the one conversation the Company shared as a prior, we seeded a simulation and generated thousands of variants by applying small perturbations to increase variance.
+Using the one conversation the Company shared as a prior, we seeded a simulation and generated thousands of variants by applying small perturbations during the generation process.

-We ran the batch through the simulated production extraction pipeline and model configuration, then logged prompts, responses, token usage, parse outcomes, and quality checks.
+Then, we simulated thousands of customer transactions through the production extraction pipeline, and logged prompts, responses, parse outcomes, and quality checks.

-With that dataset in hand, we got a 1000-foot view first.
+With that dataset in hand, we were able to zoom out to an aerial view.
 Then drilled into specific rows once the pattern emerged.

 What We Found